AaronChapman/padseek/README.md

 - you can make your sample selections at anytime during the sequence

 -**sample sampler:**
-- clicking on the the sample type, or the '▶' icon, will play the currently selected option for that sample type
+- clicking on the '▶' icon will play the currently selected option for that sample type

 ---